There was an error with your log in

 Shimanami Bridge, part of Shimanami Kaido, crossed during the Shikoku cycling trip.

-• Finish the Shimanami Kaido route by cycling over the last two bridges.
-Your group will then head down the coast to the historic city of Matsuyama, the capital of the prefecture of Ehime.
-Cycle through the city, you’ll be able to view an impressive 17th-century Japanese castle.
-Continue cycling towards your hotel in the Dogo area.
+• After finishing the Shimanami Kaido route, we will head down the coast to the historic city of Matsuyama, the capital of the prefecture of Ehime.
+Cycling through the city, we’ll be able to view an impressive 17th-century Japanese castle.
+We continue cycling towards our hotel in the Dogo area.
 Wander about the Dogo Onsen area famous for its traditional hot springs.
-Try a local rice dish tai meshi for dinner and finish the meal with a glass of local sake.
-After dinner, you’ll have ample time to explore some of the city on your own.
+You’ll have ample time to explore the city, and you can go to one of the restaurants for dinner (at your own arrangement).

 Meals: Breakfast, lunch, and dinner